genestack/user-tutorials/source/guide/3d_import.rst

 |import_metadata|

-For instance, in this case we added new column “Age” and fill “Organism”, “Sex”, “Tissue” and “Disease” co,umns that came from default template.
+For instance, in this case we added new column “Age” and fill “Organism”, “Sex”, “Tissue” and “Disease” columns that came from default template.

 Attachments
 ~~~~~~~~~~~

 While importing an experiment into Genestack (just to remind you, an
 experiment is a special folder that is created when you import sequencing or
-microarray assays) and you can choose to attach various files to it.
+microarray assays) you can choose to attach various files to it.
 For
 example, you could include a PDF file with the experiment plan, an R script
 that you used to process your data, etc. When you open your newly-imported
 experiment, all of the attachments will accompany it.
 They will be safely